FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE/README.txt

 step 1:
     download all the files from github, typing 'git clone https://github.com/FedericoMansutti/versal_accelerating_mse_cc.git' from a termial inside a folder of your choice step 2:
-    enter in the 'accelerating_mse_cc', which is the root, and open a terminal from here.
+    enter in this folder, which is the root, and open a terminal from here.
 All the commands below must be run from a terminal inside this folder step 3:
     choose the matric (MSE, CC, PSNR, RMSE, SCC) and the number of kernels (1, 2) you want the accelarator to use.
 Then source Vitis from your local path step 4: